Research Your Realtor® agent

 - Some Designations are not from HAR so they do not show these but the Realtors® or agents’ website should show the other designations, or they will note them within their BIO

 Do they Participate in the Ratings Program?
 If not, why?

 - This program in not mandated but every professional Realtor® or agent should participate to know how to better themselves and share with other prospective Sellers or Buyers what other clients liked and did not like.

-Once you have researched and received and answered all the above questions and feel comfortable with the Realtor® you decided to represent you, you are on your way to purchasing your new home with confidence.
+Once you have researched and received all the above questions and feel comfortable with the Realtor® you decided to represent you, you are on your way to selling your house.